spande-cpu/a2k-api/README.md

 }
 ```

-The `scrape_a2k` function is the main crawler function.
+`scrape_a2k`: Main crawling function.
 It takes a page
 URL (defaulting to the philosophy forum on able2know.org) and the number
 of pages to scrape as input.
 It then performs the web scraping process
 by calling the `get_info` and `get_discussion` functions.

 ## Execute the Scraper

-To run the web scraping process and retrieve the data, uncomment the
-following code:

 ``` r
 data <- scrape_a2k(n_pages = 40)
 ```

-By uncommenting this line, you can run the `scrape_a2k` function and
-specify the number of pages to scrape (in this case, 40).
-The extracted
-data will be stored in the `data` variable.
+The extracted data will be stored in the `data` object.

-Please note that running the scraper may take some time, depending on
+Running the scraper may take some time, depending on
-the number of pages to scrape and the website’s responsiveness.
+the number of pages to scrape, the website’s responsiveness and your internet connection.

-That’s it!
-This code provides a framework for scraping information from
-the philosophy forum on able2know.org using R Markdown.
-Feel free to
-modify it according to your needs.